Volunteer With Gotham Bat Conservancy

 • One day per month to change batteries, SD cards, and download data.

 Bats depend on healthy urban forests.
-Through the Gotham Canopy Project, volunteers help inventory trees and assess potential bat roost habitat within our monitoring areas.
+Through the Bat Roost Atlas, volunteers help inventory trees and assess potential bat roost habitat within our monitoring areas.

 What’s involved